 Bachelor of Arts Characteristics The course structure allows students to take classes in other courses, majors and schools/colleges (within a certain range), so that they can acquire a broad perspective.
 In addition, students intensively study at least two foreign languages with a goal to acquire a wide range of communication abilities.
 Students can use credits they earn during studying abroad.
 School of Humanities and Culture Educational purpose Our goal is to develop personnel with enriched intelligence, international mindsets, superior communication skills, and profound understanding of different cultures as well as their own cultures.
 Such personnel will be able to truly play an active and vigorous part in global society.
 They will acquire highly advanced knowledge at all times and in all places within diverse academic fields focused on culture and the humanities.
-College of Humanities College of Comparative Culture College of Japanese Language and Culture College of Comparative Culture Bachelor of Arts Educational purpose With an awareness of the issues of interdisciplinary nature and modernity, various cultures built by human beings are compared and reviewed.
+College of Comparative Culture Bachelor of Arts Educational purpose With an awareness of the issues of interdisciplinary nature and modernity, various cultures built by human beings are compared and reviewed.
 Through such process, we foster personnel with open-minded wisdom and critical thinking who are not enclosed within a single study area.
 Moreover, through international communication abilities, we develop personnel with abilities to solve issues and negotiations pursued in a globalized society.
 Desired students Starting from a self-awareness of the issues, persons who are interested in various academic fields and are motivated by wide and flexible learning concerning culture and society are desirable.
 Persons who intend to acquire global communication abilities backed up by an understanding of different cultures are desirable.
 Persons who academically deepen their awareness of the issues obtained through overseas experiences and social expenses are desirable.
-Measures to ensure and improve the quality of education
+College of Humanities College of Comparative Culture College of Japanese Language and Culture Measures to ensure and improve the quality of education